joparo/sanity-sveltekit-vercel/README.md

 Svelte is the greatest framework in the world for building javascript components, and SvelteKit is the app framework for building Svelte apps.
 It is to Svelte what Next is to React.

+Make sure you choose to create a typescript SvelteKit-app.
+Typescript is the best.

 ```
 npm create svelte@latest op-kompdag
 cd op-kompdag